octodemo/universe-wip/Exercise.md

 Input sanitization is a fundamental security practice to prevent SQL injection attacks.

 1. Create a branch called `sql-injection-fix`.
-If using codespaces you can run the command `gith checkout -b sql-injection-fix`
+If using codespaces you can run the command `git checkout -b sql-injection-fix`

 2. Add the following sanitization function on line 201 of `frontend/components/Gallery.vue`